The state of hunger in Massachusetts

 Hunger by the numbers

-Rates of household food insecurity in Massachusetts (that’s the percentage of the population that lacks reliable, consistent access to food) have been steadily on the rise for the last five years.
+Rates of household food insecurity in Massachusetts (that’s the percentage of the population that lacks reliable, consistent access to the food they need for their health) have been steadily on the rise for the last five years.

-What the studies have in common: There’s enough food to go around
+What the studies have in common

 Where food recovery comes in

-Spoonfuls, as one example, picks up and delivers the food we recover at no charge, eliminating a food cost barrier.
+Spoonfuls, as one example, picks up and delivers the food we recover at no charge, eliminating the cost barrier.
 Plus, by delivering directly to community-based organizations like neighborhood pantries, meal programs, shelters, after-school programs, and more, we bring that food nearer to where people who need it live and work.

 But if we walked back the rate of food insecurity to what it was five years ago, that still wouldn’t be good enough — and here’s why